We specialize in a safe, effective and unique approach to Parkinson’s and Parkinson’s related conditions, including Young-Onset and Early-Onset PD.

 If not cared for properly, everyone gets worse.

-Our licensed medical doctors and other licensed caregivers provide this care in the patient’s home with medical regulation compliant telemedicine.
+Our licensed medical doctors and other licensed caregivers provide care in the patient’s home with medical regulation compliant telemedicine.
 When the primary care physician is involved, there is enhancement of your health care.
-The American Medical Association has taken the position that telemedicine (computer-based care in the home) for Parkinson’s disease.
+The American Medical Association has taken the following position relating to telemedicine (computer-based care in the home) for Parkinson’s disease.
 The AMA notes, "Using web-based video conferencing to provide specialty care at home is feasible, provides patients value, and may offer similar clinical benefit to in-person care."

 DISCLAIMER: Parkinson’s Clinics refers those in medical need to licensed medical doctors.
 We also provide worldwide consultation to licensed healthcare providers.
 This approach does not use prescription drugs to address your condition.